DataDog/datadog-cloudfoundry-buildpack/README.md

 # Datadog Cloud Foundry Buildpack

-This is a [decorator buildpack](https://github.com/cf-platform-eng/meta-buildpack/blob/master/README.md#decorators) for Cloud Foundry.
+This is a [supply buildpack](https://docs.cloudfoundry.org/buildpacks/understand-buildpacks.html#supply-script) for Cloud Foundry.
 It will install a Datadog DogStatsD binary in the container your app is running on.
 This only contains the DogStatsd components of Datadog Agent, which has limited overhead.

 ## Use